Italy - Factors to watch on July 31

 Italy published a decree on Friday authorising a state recapitalisation of Monte dei Paschi di Siena, formally bringing the 8 billion euros ($9.4 billion) rescue of the country's fourth-biggest bank into effect.

-The bank expects its shares to resume trading in the autumn, the company said in a statement on Saturday.
+The bank expects its shares to resume trading in the autumn, it said in a statement on Saturday.

 France will offer to expand shipbuilding cooperation with Italy into naval vessels, Finance Minister Bruno Le Maire said, after Paris thwarted a tie-up it is now seeking to renegotiate between the STX France shipyard and Italy's Fincantieri.

-Italy will "not move by a millimeter" regarding its stance on the STX France saga, industry minister Carlo Calenda said at an event on Saturday.
+Italy will "not move by a millimetre" regarding its stance on the STX France saga, industry minister Carlo Calenda said at an event on Saturday.
 He also said this would "do France well because it needs to understand that natonalisation is wrong".

+(*) France's decision to nationalise STX France to stop the shipyard's sale to Italy's Fincantieri creates a political problem in Europe, the president of the European Parliament Antonio Tajani told Corriere della Sera on Monday.

 The carmaker won approval from U.S. and California regulators on Friday to sell 2017 diesel vehicles after it came under scrutiny for alleged excess emissions in older diesel vehicles.